ibm-cloud-docs/FileStorage/dr-accessible-primary.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Disaster Recovery - Fail over with an accessible primary volume
+# Disaster Recovery - Failover with an accessible primary volume
 {: #dr-accessible}

 If a catastrophic event occurs on the primary site and the primary storage is still accessible, customers can take the following steps to quickly access their data on the secondary site.